Economics, Banking and Finance (MSc)

 Additional costs

-There are no additional costs to students.
+There are no additional course costs.

 Will I need any specific equipment to study this course/programme?